web2py/py4web/docs/chapter-03.rst

 Understanding the design
 ------------------------

-Before everything else it is important to understand that unlike other web frameworks, py4web is not only a python module that can be imported by apps.
-It is also a program that is in charge of starting some apps.
-For this reason you need two things:
+Before anything else, it helps to understand that py4web is not just a Python library you import from your app.
+It is also a *program* that runs your apps.
+So you need two things:

--  The py4web module (which you download from our web site, from pypi or from github)
+-  the **py4web** package itself (downloaded from our web site, from PyPI, or from GitHub);
--  One or more folders containing collections of apps you want to run.
+-  one or more **apps folders** holding the apps you want to serve.

-py4web has command line options to create a folder with some example apps, to initialize an existing folder, and to add scaffolding apps to that folder.
-Once installed you can have multiple apps under the same folder running concurrently and served by the same py4web process at the same address and port.
-An apps folder is a python module, and each app is also a python module.
+py4web ships with command line options to create an apps folder, add some example apps to it, and add a scaffolding app you can copy.
+Once installed, a single py4web process can serve any number of apps from the same folder, all on one address and port.
+An apps folder is itself a Python package, and each app inside it is also a Python package.

 Supported platforms and prerequisites
 -------------------------------------